 One of the main concerns of the Department is to provide adequate knowledge in the most suitable ways, therefore we devote special attention to the importance of the methodology we use in teaching.
-We have organized two ‘Professional Day on Teaching Methodologies’ so far.
-Most of our staff has experience in teaching abroad, which has broadened our perspectives and made us more conscious about the approaches we apply.
-Many of us have participated as teachers, tutors in ERASMUS intensive programs in numerous foreign universities and we had coordinated an IP titled: Interdisciplinary Training on Social Inclusion in three different countries.
+We have organized five ‘Professional Day on Teaching Methodologies’ events so far.
+Most of our staff have experience teaching abroad, which has broadened our perspectives and made us more conscious about the approaches we apply.
+Many of us have participated in ERASMUS intensive programs in numerous foreign universities as teachers, tutors and we coordinated an Intensive Programme titled: Interdisciplinary Training on Social Inclusion in three different countries in three consecutive years.

 - labour migrants in the health care sector;

 - health and social care of migrants and minorities in Europe;

 - comparative analysis of archive sources, legal sources on health care of the 18-19th centuries;

 - epistemology of interpretative anthropology; minority education and its effects on cultural connectedness; comparative analysis of dentistry business income producing capability;

 - typology of ancient votive uterus-representations; analysis of the archival sources related to the birth-control and the midwife training;